KaushalSoniii/TravelX/README.md

 ## License

 This project is licensed under the MIT License.
-See the *LICENSE* file for more information..
+See the *LICENSE* file for more information.